 We are continuing to promote the building of a new railway station in Thanet, called Thanet Parkway.
 It will be located on the Ashford International to Ramsgate line, just to the west of the village of Cliffsend.

 Thanet Parkway will increase rail connectivity between East Kent, London and the wider Kent area by providing access to mainline and high speed services.
 The project will provide access to more employment opportunities for local residents.
 It will also improve investment opportunities at Discovery Park and surrounding business parks in Thanet.

 The proposed station will be sited between Minster and Ramsgate railway stations and will be served by both mainline and high speed trains.

-The station is designed to have 2 platforms for 12-car trains, lifts and stairs to access the platforms, ticket vending machines, shelters and seating and passenger help points to provide remote assistance.
+The station will have 2 platforms for 12-car trains, there will be lifts and stairs to access the platforms, ticket vending machines, waiting shelters, seating and passenger help points to provide remote assistance.

-The road will be from the A299 Hengist Way with additional pedestrian and cycle access to Cliffsend village.
-We also propose an additional 300 space car park, along with a forecourt with bus stops, drop-off and pick-up zones, electric car charging points and an area for cycle storage.
+A new access road will be built from the A299 Hengist Way with additional pedestrian and cycle access to Cliffsend village.
+There will be a 297 space car park, a forecourt with bus stops, drop-off and pick-up zones, electric vehicle charging points and secure cycle storage.

 The Thanet Parkway scheme is a £34.51 million project, funded by the following contributors: